 Eye cream is of utmost importance.
 The skin around the eyes is exceptionally thin and prone to developing wrinkles and fine lines.
-Keeping this delicate skin well-moisturized will help preserve its elasticity and may help diminish the appearance of fine lines.
+Keeping this delicate skin hydrated with plenty of moisture will help preserve its elasticity, and it may help diminish the appearance of fine lines.

 Since the skin around the eye is so fragile, use a light touch.
-Avoid rubbing moisturizer in – gently tap it in with your ring finger instead.
+Avoid rubbing eye cream in – gently tap it in with your ring finger instead.

 A lightweight moisturizer can help keep skin hydrated throughout the day, while a heavier night cream can do more serious work while you sleep – when your skin does its most reparative work.11

-Apply immediately after your eye cream, when your skin is still damp from the serum or leftover sheet mask essence.
+Apply immediately after your eye cream, when your pores are still damp from the serum or leftover sheet mask essence.
 A little dampness helps lock in hydration.

 9. Sunscreen (Day)

-And since sun exposure is one of the chief contributors to the visible signs of aging – never skip this step before heading out for the day.
-Just apply a nickel-sized dollop, and gently massage onto your face and decolletage.
+Sun exposure is one of the chief contributors to the visible signs of aging, so never skip this step before heading out for the day.
+Just apply a nickel-sized dollop, and gently massage it onto your face and decolletage.

 Skin Care Steps – Simplified

-The correct skincare order can make a world of difference.
-Moving from thinner ingredients to thicker, more occlusive products will ensure that you’re reaping the full benefits of each product.
-And if you ever get lost again, just refer back to these steps.
+Correctly-ordered skin care can make a world of difference.
+Moving from thinner ingredients to thicker, more occlusive products will help to ensure that you’re reaping the full benefits of each product.
+And if you ever get lost again, just refer back to this handy guide!
 Mystery solved!